VMFormer: End-to-End Video Matting with Transformer: Introduction

-\item To our best knowledge, VMFormer is the first end-to-end video matting solution built upon transformer and we hope it motivates the community to explore more solutions on this track. \end{itemize}
+\item To our best knowledge, VMFormer is the first end-to-end video matting solution built upon a transformer.
+We hope it motivates the community to explore more solutions on this track. \end{itemize}